Where does forest school take place?

 What type of clothes or shoes are needed?

-In late fall/winter children need boots, rain gear or rain suit, jacket or coat, and perhaps mittens.
+In late fall/winter children need boots, rain gear or rain suit, jacket or coat, and waterproof mittens.
 They always need a full change of clothes.
 On cool days within 3 days of the latest rain, children really benefit from wearing a one piece rain suit for mud, mud puddle play, and creek visits.
 Layers in cold weather are the key to comfort, especially thermal underwear, hats, and mittens.
 Long pants and long sleeve shirts and a hat are recommended year-round, along with water shoes in the summer for creek visits.
-Clothes should be labeled, and loose enough for indepent dressing when wet.
-Mask wearing is required, and an extra mask recommended.
+Clothes should be labeled, and loose enough for independent dressing when wet.
+Mask wearing is required until most children are vaccinated, and an extra mask recommended.

 What else do the children need to bring?